 The growth was not linear and the early period was unrewarding:

-This lag-then-jump pattern is well-documented in programmatic SEO.
-Results lag effort by months, then arrive in clusters as groups of related articles build mutual authority.
-For businesses investing in AI content, this means the measurement window needs to be at least 6 months, not weeks.
+That lag-then-jump pattern is the real operating lesson.
+Results arrive after topic clusters, review rules, and monetization gates line up.
+For businesses investing in AI content, the measurement window needs to be months, not weeks.
 If you are evaluating the content-system side rather than the passive-income angle, our generative SEO guide covers the workflow, guardrails, and build-vs-buy decisions in more detail.

 Should a Business Replicate This Model?